t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

-In this section, we take a closer look at the various security challenges in the operational and technical features of IoT and then discuss how existing Internet security protocols cope with these technical and conceptual challenges through the lifecycle of a thing. {{fig2}} summarizes which requirements need to be met in the lifecycle phases as well as some of the considered protocols.
+In this section, we take a closer look at the various security challenges in the operational and technical features of IoT and then discuss how existing Internet security protocols cope with these technical and conceptual challenges through the lifecycle of a thing.
 This discussion should neither be understood as a comprehensive evaluation of all protocols, nor can it cover all possible aspects of IoT security.
 Yet, it aims at showing concrete limitations of existing Internet security protocols in some areas rather than giving an abstract discussion about general properties of the protocols.
 In this regard, the discussion handles issues that are most important from the authors' perspectives.

 ## Constraints and Heterogeneous Communication {#sec5-1}